jonathansick/sitelle_notes/README.md

 M87 with SpIOMM.
 Lots of globular clusters!
 Impressive Na absorption line strength gradient.
 More modulation in the V interferogram helps with noise.
 Pick out core filaments.

+****

+# Tuesday Morning

+## Abell 1882: Kpc-scale spatially resolved star formation in a z=0.14 proto-cluster (Glenn Morrison)

+**Is large scale structure driving galaxy evolution?** Groups in isolation have SFR 30% higher than cluster but 30% lower than field (Bai 2010).
+Even in dense groups, SF fraction in groups higher than in cluster outskirts.
+Preprocessing of galaxies in group environments is not sufficient to explain lower SF fraction in clusters.

+Lots of panchromatic data, including MegaCam (Elixir-LSB), WIRCam, Radio continuum, Spitzer and Hectospec, GALEX and more...

+Three groups, each separated by about 1.2--1.6 Mpc.
+Most 24µm emission outside dense areas.

+Caustics!
+See infall velocities.
+Nearest-neighbour clustering; looking for filament structures.

+Elbaz 2007; 2011: *Main Sequence of Star Formation*.
+Galaxy mass vs. star formation rate.
+Classify passive, main sequence and star bursting galaxies.
+Starbursting galaxies smaller than  10^9.5 solar mass; main seq are bigger, passive even more massive.
+Main seq. pop is disk, have gas still.
+Morphologies make sense.

+Star forming galaxies are smoother than expected: not clumpy as you'd expect from HII regions.
+Pre-processing going on???

+1882 is very much like the field (briefly said).

+SITELLE: even with 2x2 binning can spatially sample individual galaxies in the system extremely well.